Carbon-for-Developers/carbon-sdks/java/docs/FilesApi.md

     FileContentTypesNullable mediaType = FileContentTypesNullable.fromValue("TEXT"); // The media type of the file.
 If not provided, it will be inferred from the file extension.
     Boolean splitRows = false; // Whether to split tabular rows into chunks.
 Currently only valid for CSV, TSV, and XLSX files.
     Boolean enableColdStorage = false; // Enable cold storage for the file.
 If set to true, the file will be moved to cold storage after a certain period of inactivity.
 Default is false.
-    Integer hotStorageTimeToLive = 56; // Time in seconds after which the file will be moved to cold storage.
+    Integer hotStorageTimeToLive = 56; // Time in days after which the file will be moved to cold storage.
+Must be one of [1, 3, 7, 14, 30].
     Boolean generateChunksOnly = false; // If this flag is enabled, the file will be chunked and stored with Carbon,             but no embeddings will be generated.
 This overrides the skip_embedding_generation flag.
     Boolean storeFileOnly = false; // If this flag is enabled, the file will be stored with Carbon, but no processing will be done. try {